mikeger/backend-developer-test/README.md

 ### Your task:

-1. Fork this repo.
-2. Produce a fully functional API in Node.js or Haskell _(extra points)_ and Mongodb or PostGres that fulfils these requirements.
+1. Produce a fully functional API in Haskell and MongoDB or PostgreSQL that fulfils these requirements.
 You have one week.
-3. Make the API public, deploy it to your service of choice (e.g. AWS, Heroku, Digital Ocean...).
+1. Make the API public, deploy it to your service of choice (e.g. AWS, Heroku, Digital Ocean...).
-4. Create a readme file explaining your technical choices, and if you have them, your ideas and suggestions.
+1. Create a readme file explaining your technical choices, and if you have them, your ideas and suggestions.
-5. Send us a PR!
+1. Send us your code repo as an archive.

 GOOD LUCK!